-- Braking should be completed before you enter into a bend. - Braking should always be completed before you go into a bend.
+- Adapt your braking to the traffic situation and the road conditions. - When braking, release the throttle and apply the front and rear brakes at the same time. - On sandy, wet, or slippery surfaces, use the rear brake. - Braking should always be completed before you go into a bend.
 Change down to a lower gear appropriate to your road speed. - On long downhill stretches, use the braking effect of the engine.
 Change down one or two gears, but do not over rev the engine.
 In this way, you have to brake far less and the brakes do not overheat.

-8.6 Stopping, parking
+9.6 Stopping, parking